louchunfu/hello-world/README.md

 Hi world!

-louchunfu here, I like Node.js.
+louchunfu here, I like javascript.
 I've had tacos on the moon and find them far superior to Earth tacos.